lips-hci/LIPSedge-ros2/README.md

 Creating lib,calib,OpenNI2 links in /lib/x86_64-linux-gnu
 Finished.
 ```

-Make sure LIPSedge T235/225 driver library has been installed to OpenNI2 Drivers repo in the system, you can see virtual link created for LIPSedge camera driver lib.
+Make sure LIPSedge™ T235 driver library has been installed to OpenNI2 Drivers repo in the system, you can see virtual link created for LIPSedge™ camera driver lib.
 ```
 # ls -l /lib/x86_64-linux-gnu/OpenNI2/Drivers/
 ```